Random attractors for 2D and 3D stochastic convective Brinkman-Forchheimer equations in some unbounded domains: RDS generated by SCBF equations

 Using \eqref{335} and similar arguments as above, we obtain the following convergence

 Using integration by parts, we get

 as $h\to0$, where we have used the property of mollifiers and the fact that the kernel $j_{h}(s)$ in the definition of mollifier is even in $(-h,h)$.
 From \eqref{339}-\eqref{341}, we infer that $\v(\cdot)$ satisfies the energy equality, that is, condition (iii) of Definition \ref{defn5.9}.
-Recalling that every weak solution of \eqref{cscbf} is $\H$ weakly continuous in time, all weak solutions satisfy the energy equality (condition (iii) of Definition \ref{defn5.9}) and so, all weak solutions of \eqref{cscbf} belong to $\C([0, T];\H)$ (see \cite{GPG,HR} also).
+Recalling that every weak solution of \eqref{cscbf} is $\H$-weakly continuous in time, all weak solutions satisfy the energy equality (condition (iii) of Definition \ref{defn5.9}) and so, all weak solutions of \eqref{cscbf} belong to $\C([0, T];\H)$ (cf. \cite{GPG,HR} also).
+Thus the condition (ii) in the Definition \ref{defn5.9} also makes sense.
 2mm